Schools reckon with social stress: ‘I’m on my phone so much’ | Federal News Network

 Anxiety has taken over as the most significant obstacle to learning among Chris Doyle’s high school students at Avon Old Farms School in Connecticut.
 Some rack up absences because they feel overwhelmed by the day ahead, Doyle said.
 A teacher for 30 years, he has seen a profound shift toward constant self-evaluation that he associates with social media, YouTube, and even school grade portals sometimes checked dozens of times a day — things students have never before had to manage.

-Awareness of other people’s lives, even their private lives, is “kind of hyper right now,” Doyle said.
+“That kind of awareness of other people’s lives, even maybe what used to be considered other people’s private lives, is kind of hyper right now,” Doyle said.
 “And I don’t think that usually leaves most people feeling good, because nobody’s perfect and most kids feel very imperfect.”

 But putting the genie back in the bottle isn’t easy.
 In Illinois, Glenbrook High Schools District 225 experimented with limiting teens’ access to their grades on a digital portal.
 But for every student who said the grade book caused them anxiety, there was another who said losing regular access created even more stress, said instructional innovation director Ryan Bretag.